langfuse/langfuse-docs/pages/docs/integrations/litellm/example-proxy-python.md

 ---
-description: The stack to use any of 100+ models without having to change your code and with full observability.
+description: The stack to use any of 100+ models in Python without having to change your code and with full observability.
 category: Integrations
 ---